-St. John Parish Comprehensive Plan Implementation Table Strategy Action Who is Responsible i.
-Zoning that allows a mix of commercial and residential uses in a single development, by right j. conditions for the continuation of existing non-conforming uses that are compatible with existing neighborhoods Maintain Land Use Database Establish baseline land use data, coordinate with other geographic data sources, and establish a process by which changes in land use are monitored and recorded, on an ongoing basis, and used for analysis, reports and public information.
-Planning Dept. and Code Enforcement Develop a Housing Element for the Comprehensive Plan Prepare a housing element for the Comprehensive Plan, which is integrated with the existing Plan policies, coordinated with local public and private sector housing organizations that identifies the likely amount and types of housing required to support residential development in St. John Parish.
-Parish President, Parish Council, Planning Dept., consultants as necessary Develop an Urban/Community Design Element Develop an Urban/Community Design element as a component of the Comprehensive Plan that focuses on design aesthetics.
-Parish President, Parish Council, Planning Dept., consultants as necessary Maintain the 5-Year Capital Budget Incorporate Comprehensive Plan policies and priorities into the 5-year Capital Budget that includes detailed project descriptions, funding sources and project timelines.
-Parish President, Parish Council Planning, Public Utilities, Public Works, any department with budgetary authority Prepare Sub-Area Plans for Targeted Areas of St. John Parish Develop Sub-Area or Neighborhood Plans through a citizen-based land use, design and facilities planning process, for the following subareas: a.
+St. John Parish Comprehensive Plan Implementation Table Action Who is Responsible i.
+Zoning that allows a mix of commercial and residential uses in a single development, by right j. conditions for the continuation of existing non-conforming uses that are compatible with existing neighborhoods Establish baseline land use data, coordinate with other geographic data sources, and establish a process by which changes in land use are monitored and recorded, on an ongoing basis, and used for analysis, reports and public information.
+Planning Dept. and Code Enforcement Prepare a housing element for the Comprehensive Plan, which is integrated with the existing Plan policies, coordinated with local public and private sector housing organizations that identifies the likely amount and types of housing required to support residential development in St. John Parish.
+Parish President, Parish Council, Planning Dept., consultants as necessary Develop an Urban/Community Design element as a component of the Comprehensive Plan that focuses on design aesthetics.
+Parish President, Parish Council, Planning Dept., consultants as necessary Incorporate Comprehensive Plan policies and priorities into the 5-year Capital Budget that includes detailed project descriptions, funding sources and project timelines.
+Parish President, Parish Council Planning, Public Utilities, Public Works, any department with budgetary authority Neighborhood Plans through a citizen-based land use, design and facilities planning process, for the following subareas: a.
 Airline Hwy.
 Design Study b.
 Garyville c.
-Reserve d.
-Edgard/Westbank
+Reserve i.
+Zoning that allows a mix of commercial and residential uses in a single development, by right j. conditions for the continuation of existing non-conforming uses that are compatible with existing neighborhoods Establish baseline land use data, coordinate with other geographic data sources, and establish a process by which changes in land use are monitored and recorded, on an ongoing basis, and used for analysis, reports and public information.
+Prepare a housing element for the Comprehensive Plan, which is integrated with the existing Plan policies, coordinated with local public and private sector housing organizations that identifies the likely amount and types of housing required to support residential development in St. John Parish.
+Develop an Urban/Community Design element as a component of the Comprehensive Plan that focuses on design aesthetics.
+Incorporate Comprehensive Plan that focuses on design aesthetics.
+Incorporate Comprehensive Plan that includes detailed project descriptions, funding sources and project timelines.
+Develop Sub-Area or Neighborhood Plans through a citizen-based land use, design and facilities planning process, for the following subareas: a.
+Airline Hwy.
+Design Study b.
+Garyville